notras/PowerVSConnectivity/README.md

 <strong>Option 1</strong>
 <p>limitations:</p>

-   1. Need to enable NAT-T on on-premise Gatawey because it is actual limitation of VPC VPN GW
+   1. Need to enable NAT-T on on-premise Gatewey because it is actual limitation of VPC VPN GW
    2. Not full control of VPN tunnel from log perspective and necessary settings

  <p>benefits:</p>